Thndr

 High

 UAE is live but early.
-Saudi Arabia has a preliminary green light; targeting launch early 2027 (Zawya, 2026).
-Both markets require local product adaptation and local regulatory management that Thndr has not yet proven it can run at the same quality it achieved in Egypt.
+Saudi Arabia has initial approval for a brokerage licence, with a Q1 2027 launch targeted.
+Both markets require local product adaptation and regulatory management that Thndr has not yet proven it can run at the same quality it achieved in Egypt.
 The Egypt success was built on founders who understood the Egyptian retail investor from the inside.
-That does not transfer automatically to Riyadh.
+That does not transfer automatically to Riyadh or Dubai.

 04